These beautiful birds are under-represented in the backyard world of chickens.

 They are popular in the UK and Australia but have yet to have a huge following here in the US, which is surprising since they are an advertising ‘superstar’.

 Remember Cornelius (The Kellogg’s rooster)?
 He is a Welsummer rooster!

 Keep reading to learn all you need to know about Welsummers including their temperament, egg-laying ability, broodiness, and more…

 History of the Welsummer

 The breed of chicken known as the Welsummer has only been in existence a little less than 100 years.

-It was created around the village of Welsum near Deventer, Netherlands as a dual purpose bird in the post-World War 1 era.
+It was created around the village of Welsum near Deventer, the Netherlands as a dual-purpose bird in the post-World War 1 era.